 For moderate to severe obstructive sleep apnea, you may be prescribed a breathing device that delivers pressurized air through a mask to keep your airway open while you sleep.
 Options include continuous positive airway pressure (CPAP), adaptive servo-ventilation (ASV) and bilevel positive airway pressure (BiPAP) machines; your doctor will work with you to choose the one that fits your needs.

-If you have obstructive sleep apnea and can't use a CPAP machine, your specialist might recommend sleep surgery.
+If you have obstructive sleep apnea and can't use a CPAP machine, your specialist might recommend DISE-PAP.
+This advanced test will assess whether you’re a candidate for sleep surgery — and which specific procedures are most likely to give you relief.

 Whatever your plan, we work closely with you to monitor and adjust it as needed so you get the restful sleep you need.